The Personal Statement

 Where to start.

-The main question to answer is why you have chosen to study a particular subject or subjects.
+The first question to answer is why you have chosen to study a particular subject or subjects.
 The balance of the statement should generally be about 75-80% academic, as this is the most important aspect, although for more vocational subjects such as sport, teaching and medicine etc., more detail will be needed about the student's experience and achievements directly relating to the subject.

 If you have decided to apply for different subjects at different institutions it is sensible to get some advice about how to approach writing the statement.